nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-04-es6-modules.md

 * Convert all js files to ES6 modules using import and export
 * Create an app object in an app.js script file
-* Add the following methods to the app object
+	* Add the following methods
 		* load() - starting point for the application
 			* Use the world plan, world and animateworld here to initialize and start the world
 * Export the app, world plan builder, world item factory, world item, world and any other shared objects
+* Improve the file structure with folders
+	* Add an app folder to contain files related directly to the application like world.js
+	* Add a lib folder for any generic script files like math.js or string.js
+	* Keep the index.html and app.js files in the root of the project
 * In the index.html file only link to the animate world file
 * In the index.html use a script of type module to import the app object and call load()
 		<body>